mooch443/trex/docs/gui.rst

 - confusion
 	A matrix in the center of the screen, only available after clicking "menu" -> "auto correct" -> "No".
 - dataset
+	Display information about the consecutive segment in the currently viewed frame.
+This includes stats per individual like midline length variance, as well as (if available) identities as predicted by the neural network.
+- #individuals
+	A graph that shows the number of individuals per frame (only shows data for frames analysed in the current session, not loaded frames).
+- heatmap
+	Show a heatmap with customizable properties.
+Search ``heatmap_`` in the settings box to find all available options.
+By default it shows a density map for positions of individuals in the whole video.